SAP-samples/teched2022-DA180/exercises/ex5/README.md

 <br>

-In order to store the forecast accuracy values for each station, we are preparing a table to store the data.
+In order to store the __forecast accuracy values__ for each station, we are __preparing a table__ to store the data using the dataframe create-table method.
 ````Python
 # Create a Forecast accuracy-measures table
 conn.create_table(table='FORECAST_ACCURACY',